-As per the new norms announced on 1st February 2005, the RBI will be required to conclude case proceedings within 180 days from the receipt of application for compounding, and the sum worked out after compounding has to be paid within 15 days from the order of compounding.
+The RBI will be required to conclude case proceedings within 180 days from the receipt of application for compounding, and the sum worked out after compounding has to be paid within 15 days from the order of compounding.

 The order passed by RBI will be applicable for a period of three years.
 If a second offence is committed after the expiry of three years, it will be deemed as a fresh contravention and not a repetition of the earlier one.